-Phase I
+Phase II

 Phase II includes the early controlled clinical studies conducted to obtain some preliminary data on the effectiveness of the drug for a particular indication or indications in patients with the disease or condition.
 This phase of testing also helps determine the common short-term side effects and risks associated with the drug.
 Phase II studies are typically well-controlled, closely monitored, and conducted in a relatively small number of patients, usually involving several hundred people.

-Phase III
+Depending upon need, a new drug may be licensed for interstate marketing after Phase II if it is a "pivotal" study.

-Phase III studies are expanded controlled clinical studies.
+Phase III Phase III studies are expanded controlled clinical studies.
 They are performed after preliminary evidence suggesting effectiveness of the drug has been obtained in Phase II, and are intended to gather the additional information about effectiveness and safety that is needed to evaluate the overall benefit/risk relationship of the drug.
 Phase III studies also provide an adequate basis for extrapolating the results to the general population and transmitting that information in the physician labeling.
 Phase III studies usually include several hundred to several thousand people.